 Being a teenager at Camp Eagle Hill comes with a lot of privileges.
-Teens have the opportunity to be leaders of exciting camp programs like Tribals and Olympics.
-They also take part in extended trips to other cities.
-With those privileges, comes a lot of responsibility.
+Teens have the opportunity to be leaders of exciting camp programs like Tribals and Olympics, have later curfews, more activity choices and a bit more co-ed time.
+With these privileges, comes a lot of responsibility.